Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 a solid background for the integration of various congestion control algorithms in the SRT protocol.

-As SRT is designed both for live streaming and file/message transmission ({{data-transmission-modes}}), there are two groups of congestion control algorithms defined in SRT: live congestion control (LiveCC), and file transfer congestion control (FileCC).
+As SRT is designed both for live streaming and files transmission ({{data-transmission-modes}}), there are two groups of congestion control algorithms defined in SRT: live congestion control (LiveCC), and file transfer congestion control (FileCC).